Getting Your Financial House in Order

 How Long to Keep Your Documents

-Since you need to keep copies of certain documents, how long should you actually keep them?
+Since you need to keep copies of certain documents, how long should you keep them?
 In some cases, you may only need to keep a document or form for a short time, while others you may want to hold onto for years.
-Here are some common financial documents and the length of time you should considering keeping them.
+Here are some common financial documents and the length of time you should consider keeping them.

-- Tax returns.
-When it comes to your tax returns it is recommended that you keep them for seven years.
+When it comes to your tax returns, it is recommended that you keep them for seven years.
 If the IRS wants to audit your returns they generally have between 3-6 years to go back from the date you filed.
 Keeping seven years of past returns on hand will keep you covered and make your life a lot easier if you do get audited.
 Not only that but if you plan on buying a home or will otherwise need to show proof of income to a lender it's nice to have at least a few years worth of data at your fingertips.

-- Mortgage documents.
 When you buy a home you're going to sit down at the closing and sign your name on what seems like hundreds of pages.
 Generally, you will receive a big folder with copies of everything you went over at closing.
 These will include documents from the bank that outline the loan, information from the real estate company, appraisal and inspection information, and much more.
-While you may not need to refer to these things frequently, you should really keep these documents indefinitely.
-You may need to refer to them in the future and they could provide some valuable information when you eventually go to sell the home.
+While you may not need to refer to these things frequently, you should keep these documents indefinitely.
+You may need to refer to them in the future, and they could provide some valuable information when you eventually go to sell the home.

-- Bills and receipts.
-As you receive utility and credit card bills it's a good idea to keep these for a year after checking to make sure the information is accurate.
+As you receive utility and credit card bills, it's a good idea to keep these for a year after checking to make sure the information is accurate.
 Mistakes can happen and if you have a copy of your statement readily available it can make it easy to dispute an error.
 The same thing goes for receipts.
 You should keep them long enough to compare with your bank statements so you can catch any errors.
 That is, of course, unless the receipts are for purchases that can be used for tax purposes.
 In this case, you'd want to keep those receipts for up to seven years just like your tax return in the event of an audit.

 Keeping Your Information Safe

 First of all, consider buying a paper shredder for your home.
 All of those old utility bills and even unused credit card offers you get in the mail each month can be prime targets for thieves.
-By shredding your unused documents you can be sure that you've minimized the chances of someone stealing the information.
+By shredding your unused documents, you can be sure that you've minimized the chances of someone stealing the information.

-This also means you should secure the documents you do keep in the house.
+It also means you should secure the documents you do keep in the house.
 If you just store everything in cardboard boxes in the basement what happens if there's a flood?
 Years of data could be lost.
 The same thing goes if there's a fire or other disaster.